Coddiction-101/AiDump/Padhle.md

 11. Agar tumhe kisi non-tech insaan ko cloud samjhana ho, kaise samjhaoge? : **Cloud is a system jaha ek powerful computer ko rent pe lekar computing services use kr sakte ho internet ke through**

-12. Cloud use karne ka ek disadvantage batao : **Mein nhi bataunga**
+12. Cloud use karne ka ek disadvantage batao : **Dependency on the internet to access**

 13. Agar tum ek app bana rahe ho jo viral ho sakta hai, cloud kyu best choice hai? : **to manage the sudden traffic and use of the elasticity for a short term and swich to stability if required.**